 Each week, we publish a round-up of the latest news, events and opportunities that we hope our members and partners will find useful and relevant.

-The update includes information from the ARC North East and North Cumbria as well as from our local and national partners and networks.
+The update includes opportunities from the ARC North East and North Cumbria as well as from our local and national partners and networks.

 Or scroll down for this week’s update.